GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 *nrows*\ **x**\ *ncols*
     Specifies the number of rows and columns of subplots.
 Each row will have the same number of subplots.
-To construct figures with different number of subplots per row you will need to make several subplots.
+To construct figures with different number of subplots per row you will need to stack separate subplots.

 .. _subplot_begin-F: